 The Institute will also be establishing additional, sector-specific subcommittees of external advisors to provide more perspectives as CancerLinQ™ is developed and implemented.
 Future groups will include patient and physician advisory subcommittees, as well as a technology advisory subcommittee.

-In the first week of April, ASCO will issue an RFP to seek out a potential vendor to assist with the development of the full CancerLinQ system.
+The ASCO Institute for Quality has issued an RFP to seek out a potential vendor to assist with the development of the full CancerLinQ system.
 To learn more visit, www.asco.org/clqrfp.